Passion for languages leads to Fulbright Scholarship

-Internships are available to communication majors in a variety of areas of professional interest.
+Internships are available to communication studies majors in a variety of areas of professional interest.
 Past student experiences have included human relations, public relations and political campaign activities.

 Student Research & Publications

-Students in communication have conducted directed research studies as part of their coursework in the major.
+Students in communication studies have conducted directed research studies as part of their coursework in the major.
 This experience provides students an opportunity to conduct communication research as well as to assess their work for possible publication.
 Kaitlyn Hills, communication major in the class of ’07, published her Senior Seminar project in an edition of the Journal of the Speech and Theatre Association of Missouri.

-Several communication majors have submitted papers for conferences.
+Several communication studies majors have submitted papers for conferences.
 Notable examples include student presentations to the national conference for honors communication students, and at the National Communication Association’s annual convention.

 Each year, the Department of Theatre presents a series of productions.
 Each season features at least one main stage production per semester, directed by a guest director or member of the theatre faculty, with student-directed and student-produced shows throughout the year.
-One possible fulfillment of the workshop requirement for communication students is Stage Performance – TH 123 and TH 423, credit awarded for performing in a theatre production.
-For communication majors, a theatrical performance is one of several ways to enhance the speaker-audience experience.
+One possible fulfillment of the workshop requirement for communication studies students is Stage Performance – TH 123 and TH 423, credit awarded for performing in a theatre production.
+For communication studies majors, a theatrical performance is one of several ways to enhance the speaker-audience experience.

 Honor Society | Lambda Pi Eta